If you don’t get one of the steps completed before moving the bed, it can become damaged quickly.

 How you protect your bed when moving depends on the materials used to create it.
 Metal frames often require bubble wrap and independent component protection to stop scratches from happening.
 If you have a wooden bedframe, then wrapping it in moving blankets is a better option because plastic protectants could damage the outer surface.

-If you have an antique frame, custom crating is the best option to use to protect your bed.
+If you have an antique frame, custom crating is the best option to protect your bed.
 You might be able to wrap it in moving blankets before using bubble wrap as a cushioning layer to protect it.

 How to Finish the Moving Process